Bradfield/algos/trees/parse-tree.md

 example, we will write a function to evaluate the parse tree, returning the numerical result.
 To write this function, we will make use of the hierarchical nature of the tree.
 Look back at
-Figure 2 &lt;fig\_meparse&gt;.
-Recall that we can replace the original tree with the simplified tree shown in Figure 3 &lt;fig\_mesimple&gt;.
+Figure 2.
+Recall that we can replace the original tree with the simplified tree shown in Figure 3.
 This suggests that we can write an algorithm that evaluates a parse tree by recursively evaluating each subtree.